AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Salt

-Random data that is used as an additional input to a one-way function that hashes data, typically a password.
+Random data used as an additional input to a one-way function that hashes data, typically a password.
 Salts defend against dictionary attacks and pre-computed rainbow table attacks.

 Stream Cipher

 A type of symmetric encryption algorithm that encrypts data one bit or byte at a time.
-Examples include RC4 (though now insecure).
+Examples include RC4.

 Symmetric Encryption (Secret-Key Cryptography)